EdwinVW/dapr-workshop/Assignment04/step-by-step.md

 1. Open the `src` folder in this repo in VS Code.

-2. If you have already executed Assignment 3, you have already added a reference to the `Dapr.AspNetCore` package and you can skip the next 3 steps.
+2. If you have already executed Assignment 3, you have already added a reference to the `Dapr.AspNetCore` package and you can skip the next 3 tasks.

 3. Open the terminal window in VS Code and make sure the current folder is `src/TrafficControlService`.